1. Career Advice

 Can I take notes on a phone or laptop during an interview?

-In most cases, it’s better to use the old-fashioned pen-and-paper method for taking notes during an interview.
-It’s less obtrusive than using a phone, laptop, or other mobile device.
+You can in a pinch, but you’re better off with the old-fashioned pen-and-paper method for taking notes during an interview.
+It’s less obtrusive than using a phone, laptop, or other mobile device, and you’re not as likely to get distracted by texts or emails.

-However, if an employer expects you to bring a laptop or tablet for another reason, such as to give a presentation, it may be appropriate to take notes on the device as well.
-Use your best judgment to determine whether you can use a mobile device without looking distracted or appearing uninterested in the conversation.
+The exception is if an employer has requested that you bring a laptop or tablet for another reason, such as to give a presentation.
+In that case, you might be able to take notes with it too.
+Use your best judgment to determine whether you can use a device without appearing distracted or uninterested in the conversation.

 Is it appropriate to bring food to an interview?

-No, it’s not appropriate to bring food to a job interview.
-Eat a nutritious, well-balanced meal before your interview so you’re not hungry during the meeting.
-You can also eat a quick snack before your interview to satisfy any hunger cravings you may have.
+This is really a matter of timing.
+Make sure to eat a nutritious, well-balanced meal before your interview so that you’re not hungry during the meeting.
+You can also eat a quick snack right before your interview to satisfy any hunger cravings you may have.
+But have it before your meeting, not during.

 There are a few exceptions to this rule.
-Some interviewers may offer you a beverage or a snack, especially if the meeting goes long.
-In this case, it’s appropriate to accept their offering.
-Similarly, if you have a lunch interview, you can eat during this time.
+Some interviewers may offer you a beverage or snack, especially if the meeting goes long.
+In this case, it is appropriate to accept their offer if you’re absolutely famished.
+Similarly, if you have a lunch interview, you can eat during that as well.

-Want more interview advice?
-Check out Career.io’s interview prep and simulation tool for intuitive feedback and personalized insights to ace your next interview!
+Need more help preparing for an interview?
+Check out career.io’s Interview Prep simulation tool for intuitive feedback and personalized insights to ace your next interview!

 Key takeaways

-1. As you prepare for an interview, make a checklist of items you’ll need to bring with you to feel calm and confident.
+1. If you’re wondering “What should I bring to an interview?,” prepare a checklist of items that you’ll need to have with you to feel calm and confident.

-2. Bring some essential items with you to the interview, including the logistical details, a photo ID, and a notepad and pen.
+2. Some essential items to bring with you to the interview include the logistical interview details, a notepad and pen, a photo ID, a planner, and a positive attitude.

-3. Some items you shouldn’t bring to an interview include your phone (unless it’s on silent), chewing gum, and heavy perfume.
+3. Some items you should not bring to an interview include your phone (unless it’s on silent mode), snacks, pets, and heavy perfume.

-4. Make sure you have copies of your resume and other important documents, like your professional references and certifications.
+4. Make sure that you have copies of your resume and other important documents, like your professional references, certifications, and work samples.